9 Alcove Beds: The Perfect Space-Saving Solution for Small Bedrooms

 8. Coordinating Wallpaper

 From Alvhem, this little spot is another cozy alcove ‘bedroom’ in a studio apartment.
 The wallpaper adds a little peek of pattern.

-I cannot imagine a better place to go to bed — or wake up — than the little attic bed nook in Erin's Austin home.
+We can’t imagine a better place to go to bed — or wake up — than the little attic bed nook in Erin’s Austin home.
 (You just might have to watch your head a little in the morning.)